 U S embassies and consulates are located in countries around the world, wher-ever the United States has diplomatic relations with a specific foreign country.

-Those who work in either an American embassy or American consulate are official representatives of the U.S. and its interests.
-They act as liaisons between our government and the host country, where they're located.
+Those who work in either an American embassy or American consulate are the official representatives of the United States and its interests.
+They act as liaisons between our government and the host country in which they're located.

 Having U.S. embassies and consulates in any foreign country demonstrates the United States recognizes the sovereignty of that country.

 Foreign governments do the same by having a reciprocal embassy, consulate, or diplomatic mission in the United States.

 The word embassy is often used to refer to the building or cluster of buildings where the Ambassador, his staff, and offices are located.

 Actually, the embassy is the people – the diplomatic delegation - who serve there.

 The Ambassador is the point person for the embassy where he serves.
 He's the primary spokesperson for his delegation.

 An American embassy is usually located in a country's capital city, with only one embassy to a country.
 But there can be several American consulates in the same country.